lawrenceevalyn/THE-DISS/README.md

 ## April 9, 2019

+Worth doing another whole pass of revisions before going on to T & T:
+1. section on 1790s: rearrange around the idea of "print magic" and "cultural capital" and trash & treasure -- how 1790s has been defined in terms of canons
+-- works without cultural capital have been "rescued" via print culture / print magic frameworks -- rearrange around canons: I'm going to talk in a very well-established way that draws on a lot of things from the 80s
+--- have to actually read Bourdieu's field of etc
+-- also just flag some interest in the gothic and female authors -- use them as my examples, gothic for canons and hannah more for print magic

+2. gothic and queerness section need to be actually finished -- first make the argument that the gothic is actually important to the 1790s

+3. very end: just remove the networks bit?

+actually do have to address Nan Da - just use this as an excuse to write my response to her

+how to address the problem that I'm not actually interested in politics? current project is interesting to DH and book history people, can it still be interesting to 18thC people?
+-- just eliminate that section on printers because maybe I don't need that section of the diss -- politics was in there in the first place because it's a way people try to recapture these texts -- gender??
+-- maybe after 2 chapters of corpus analysis I will see a better way to approch women and gothic writing

+## April 8, 2019

+The more I look over my chapter, the more I really want to dig in and start taking & examining my random samples from each corpus.
+I want to know what I am dealing with!!
+Which means deciding, definitively, how *large* my samples should be...

 Do I have to write about Nan Da?
 I don't really like the way Nan Da is carrying out her critique.
 I really prefer, e.g., Bode.
 I'll ask Alex.

-## April 8, 2019

-The more I look over my chapter, the more I really want to dig in and start taking & examining my random samples from each corpus.
-I want to know what I am dealing with!!
-Which means deciding, definitively, how *large* my samples should be...

 ## April 5, 2019